Canadian Rockies Facts

 6. The Rocky Mountains are part of the North American Cordillera

 The Rocky Mountains, also known as the Rockies, are a spectacular mountain range that forms part of the North American Cordillera, which stretches from Alaska to Argentina.
 The Rockies run through the western parts of Canada and the United States and are known for their rugged beauty, diverse landscapes, and wide range of outdoor activities.
-Another of the Canadian rocky mountains facts is that it stretches over 1,000 km through British Columbia and Alberta.
+Another of the Canadian rocky mountains facts is that the range stretches over 1,000 km through British Columbia and Alberta.

 7. The Rocky Mountains are over 80 Million Years Old